wgraham17/celestialengine-webui/src/CelestialEngine.Extensions.WebUI/readme.txt

 `index.html` is the default page loaded by WebUI.
 You can load other assets (such as images, Javascript, and CSS) from this folder as well.
 Remote sources are available as well.

+To disable F12 DevTools, remove `devtools_resources.pak` from your game binary folder.
+A better solution is coming.

 ### Sending data to the browser
 Call `PushEventToBrowser(string name, string data)` on the WebUI Screen Drawable Component.
 Complex data can be serialized to JSON if needed.